dfireBird/dfirebird.github.io/src/content/about/about.md

 Hi!
 My name is Aadhish Sriram, but you can also call me by nickname, dfireBird.
 I'm an Software developer from India.
-I'm currently studying my Engineering course on Computer Science in SASTRA Deemed to-be University.
-I'm an active learner and love working on programming projects.
+I'm currently pursuing my Bachelor Engineering degree on Computer Science in SASTRA Deemed to-be University.
+I'm an active learner and love working on projects.

 I'm an open-source enthusiast and try to use open-source applications as much as possible and my projects are often open-sourced.
-I watch anime or TV shows and read manga when I'm not programming.
+I watch anime or TV shows and read manga when I'm not programming or studying.

 This site is meant as way both to showcase my work and a blog where can I share about my experience and journey into programming, so the name "A Programmer's